-The country is particularly suitable as a location for the manufacture of high value to weight and labor-intensive products such as safety systems (seat belts, airbags), electronics (controllers, sensors), precision-engineered and plastic products, aluminum and zinc die-casting and grey iron casting components.
+The country is particularly suitable as a location for the manufacture of high-value weight and labor-intensive products such as safety systems (seat belts, airbags), electronics (controllers, sensors), precision-engineered and plastic products, aluminum & zinc die-casting, and grey iron casting components.

 Over the past years, our country has been growing into an embryonic automotive components hub, as well as into a bus manufacturing location.